The Undergraduate Experience

 - The student will then bring both statements to the chair of the academic department sponsoring the course.
 The chair will read and discuss the statements with the student and consult with the faculty member as appropriate.

-- The chair will provide the student with a written statement of his/her decision, recommending support or denial of the case decision within one week of meeting with the student.
+- The chair will provide the student with a written statement of their decision, recommending support or denial of the case decision within one week of meeting with the student.
 If a decision or resolution acceptable to the student is not reached:

 - All materials will be forwarded to the Dean of Academic Affairs who will read and discuss all the statements with the student and other parties.